haxtheweb/webcomponents/README.md

     * [Linux](https://docs.docker.com/desktop/setup/install/linux/)
     * [Dev Containers](https://containers.dev/) are broadly supported across OCI-compliant runtimes like Docker, Podman, and OrbStack.

 After this step you're ready to go, no fiddling with the command line!
-Clone the project, open your IDE, then select **Reopen in Container**!
+Clone the project, open your IDE, accept our recommended extensions, then select **Reopen in Container**!

 ### Quick Install: Git Bash/WSL/macOS/Linux